apache/hudi/rfc/rfc-51/rfc-51.md

 2. Support both MOR and COW tables
 3. Support all the write operations
 4. Support incremental queries in CDC format across supported engines
+5. For CDC-enabled tables, non-CDC queries' performance should not be affected

 ## Configurations